1313davidlee/choppingblock/README.md

 # choppingblock
 explorable explanation of AI's effects on the transportation job market

-#Final project can be run on localhost.
+Run folder `vertical-timeline-master` in localhost.
 Root html file is index.html